superchessmachine/SuperLibraryMachine/README.md

 To run the site inside a lightweight desktop window instead of a browser:

-1. Ensure the web dependencies above are installed and your OpenAI key is exported.
+1. Ensure the web dependencies above are installed.
 2. Install the optional desktop extras: `pip install -r requirements-mac-desktop.txt`.
 3. Launch the shell: `python mac_app/launcher.py`.
+The app works even without an API key;
+   use the Settings menu (or floating button) whenever you are ready to add one.

 The script spins up the Flask app in the background and opens a macOS WebKit view that points at the local site.
 Set `SLM_HOST`/`SLM_PORT` to override the defaults.
+On systems where the native menu is unavailable, a small “Settings” button appears in the top-right corner of the window instead.

+#### Turn it into a dockable macOS app

+1. Inside the `rag` environment run `pip install pyinstaller` (already included in `requirements-mac-desktop.txt`).
+2. Execute `bash mac_app/build_app.sh` from the project root (the script sets `PYINSTALLER_NO_CODESIGN=1` so PyInstaller skips its auto-sign step).
+3. Move `dist/SuperLibraryMachine.app` into `/Applications` (or wherever you keep apps).
+4. Double-click the app once to trust it, then pin it to the Dock for one-click launches.

+The bundled app stores your key under `~/Library/Application Support/SuperLibraryMachine/config.json`, so it persists across launches and Dock usage.

+> If the build script reports `No module named PyInstaller`, re-run
+> `pip install -r requirements-mac-desktop.txt` inside the `rag` environment to pull in
+> the optional packaging tools.

+> Need a signed bundle?
+After building, run
+> `codesign --force --deep --sign - --timestamp=none dist/SuperLibraryMachine.app`
+> (or use a real signing identity) before moving it into `/Applications`.

 > ℹ️  On Apple Silicon Macs, if `sentence-transformers` does not pull in a compatible
 > PyTorch wheel automatically, install it manually with